 This program is aimed at improving access to tenancy support for people with disabilities, family violence survivors, international students and older tenants.
 We partner with community organisations to provide such renters with access to a tenancy lawyer.
 Email firstname.lastname@example.org for information.

-This is a research project aimed at improving the quality and efficiency of tenancy referrals and support for tenants in Victoria.
+The Tenancy Referral Project aims to improve the quality and efficiency of tenancy referrals and support for tenants in Victoria.